Snakeroom/snek-2019/README.md

 npm start
 ```

-In Chrome go to <chrome://extensions/> and click "Load Unpacked".
+In Chrome go to the [Chrome Extension Page](chrome://extensions/) and click "Load Unpacked".
 Give it the
 path to `snek-extension/dist`.

 ## Updating